Updated August 2019 by Lee Johnson

-Using a coil building app or website (such as www.steam-engine.org) can help greatly in choosing the correct wire and gauge.
+Using a coil building app or website (such as the one at Steam Engine) can help greatly in choosing the correct wire and gauge.

 The space you have to work with, and the number of coils you are able/wish to use, can help determine what wire is best.

-If you prefer a 0.5 Ohm build and have both a restricted decked single coil device, and a dual coil larger deck, then a different type of build is required.
+If you prefer a 0.5 Ohm build and have both a restricted decked single coil device, and a dual coil larger deck, then a different type of build is required for each.
 A dual coil build halves the resistance.
 So to achieve the same result, you would need to double the resistance in each individual coil of the pair.